 Winter on Town Square features an outdoor skating rink, named "Winter Wonderland."
 If you have your own skates, you can glide across the ice under the twinkling lights of the square and elk antler arches at anytime day or night.
 If you don't have skates, the rink is manned from 4:30 to 9 p.m.
 Tuesday to Friday and noon to 9 p.m. on weekends.
 During these times, skate rentals ($10) are available in the Stage Stop building.
 Hot chocolate is free at the Stage Stop, too!

-New for winter 2017-18 is a skating rink in Teton Village's Commons, at the base of Jackson Hole Mountain Resort.
+Last winter, Teton Village unveiled a new skating rink in the Village Commons at the base of Jackson Hole Mountain Resort.
 It is open daily from 3 to 9 p.m.
 Skate rentals ($12) are available in the warming hut next to the rink.

 2. Listen To Music on the Mountain